Load Balancer Quickstart

 Create Load Balancers

-1. From the control panel, click Create in the top right, and then Load Balancers.
+1. From the Control Panel, click Create at the top, then select Load Balancer.

 Add and Remove Droplets